sougata-ub/saha-bari-kali-pujo/index.md

   <p>
     Click on the links below to listen to the songs containing the lines near the <em>mondop</em> and the <em>book stall</em>.
-    This year, our prayer has been simple - that <strong>Maa</strong> may enter our lives and show us the path to enlightenment.
+    This year, our prayer has been simple - that <strong>Maa</strong> may enter our lives and show us the path to Enlightenment.
 To guide us toward living each moment fully immersed in Her presence.
   </p>
   <p>
-    Below, we have composed a short article - a heartfelt reflection on Maa Kali and Her many forms.
+    Also, we have composed a short article below - a heartfelt reflection on Maa Kali and Her many forms.
     Do give it a read, and may you find <strong>Maa</strong> in the form your heart desires.
 Joy Maa!
   </p>
 </section>